 True love hammers away in the garage, fixes the leaking tap, and cleans the car.

 Getting rid of unrealistic expectations will help you see the love and romance that’s right before you.

 Romance is different for different people.
 Some like gifts and special dinners, others find their husband helping with the dishes and getting the kids to bed romantic.

 I am by far not the flowers, candlelight, and perfume type, and Richard is not the sentimental type, so our romance is unique.
 Here are a few glimpses into our version of romance:

 Comparison is the thief of joy.
-Looking at other men and wishing yours was … (more spiritual, would help with the kids, would fix the leaking tap).
+Looking at other men and wishing yours was … (more spiritual, more helpful with the kids, quick to fix the leaking tap).

 Every man has good points and none will be perfect.
 One man helps with home chores, plays with the kids, and write you love poems, but doesn’t bring in a fortune every month.
 Another may provide well financially but forget birthdays and anniversaries, and has never changed a nappy (diaper).
 Be thankful for the man you have, and look for his good points.

 Most women wish their husbands would just know what they want and need without being told.
 Don’t wait for your husband to initiate romance.
 Plan something romantic – a weekend away, a special date, or time to talk.
 Make a list of gifts you’d like, places you’d like to go, things you’d appreciate him doing for you.